Ayikanying-ux/porfolio/README.md

 # porfolio
-This is my personal portfolio
+This is my personal portfolio and this is the link `ayikanying.herokuapp.com`
+Follow this to visit the site